AgustaWestland AW159 Wildcat: Philippines

-Philippine Navy's AW-159 Wildcat onboard the BRP Antonio Luna FF-151.
+Philippine Navy's AW-159 Wildcat on board the BRP Antonio Luna FF-151.

 In 2014, it was reported that the AW159 was being considered by the Philippine Navy.
 In March 2016, AgustaWestland signed a €100 million contract with the Department of National Defense for two helicopters along with training and support.
 The project aims to provide anti-submarine warfare (ASW) and anti-surface capabilities to the Navy.
 Prior to the introduction of the Wildcat, the Philippines lacked any ASW capabilities in a region where the number of submarines being operated by other nations was reportedly set to grow.

 On 7 May 2019, the two AW159 anti-submarine helicopters arrived in the Philippines.
-The helicopters are purchased as units assigned onboard the Jose Rizal-class Frigates.
+The helicopters are purchased as units assigned on board the Jose Rizal-class Frigates.

-Others
+Bids

 In 2016, Malaysia reportedly considering increasing the number of helicopters operated by the Royal Malaysian Navy by procuring either the AW159, Sikorsky MH-60R Seahawk or the Airbus Helicopters H225M.
 On 20 April 2016, Finmeccanica (now Leonardo) signed a teaming agreement with Global Komited, a Malaysian defence company, to jointly promote and distribute the AW159 Wildcat to the Malaysian government.

-In 2024 Leonardo signed a MoU with the NZDF around the potential supply of AW159 helicopters to the RNZN/AF.
-The NZDF aims to replace its eight remaining Super Seasprite helicopters with ASW & ASuW capable helicopters in the late 2020s.
+In 2024 Leonardo signed MoUs with a range of companies in New Zealand around the potential supply of AW159 helicopters to the New Zealand Defence Force.
+At the time, the NZDF was aiming to replace its eight remaining Super Seasprite helicopters with ASW & ASuW capable helicopters in the late 2020s.
+In August 2025 the New Zealand government selected MH-60R Seahawk helicopters to fill this requirement.